dmodalek/Awesome-Wordpress/README.md

 ## Build Frontend Files

-- Install dependencies
+Install dependencies
 ```
 $ npm install
 ```
-- Start Grunt
+Start Grunt
 ```
 $ grunt
 ```

-## Cool Stuff
+## Features

-- See debug.log for PHP Errors
+### Environment detection
+APP_ENV is automatically set to 'dev' or 'prod' depending on your virtual host name.
+If it contains '.loc' the APP_ENV is set to 'dev'.
+If APP_ENV is 'dev', non-minified assets are referenced and Wordpress debugging is activated, see debug.log for PHP Errors.

+### Frontend Helper
-- Press G to see the Grid Helper in the Frontend
+Press G to see the Grid Helper in the Frontend.

-- .editorconfig for consistent coding style (editorstyle.org)
+### Coding Style
+.editorconfig defines consistent coding styles for your IDE.
+You need to install a plugin for your IDE, see http://www.editorstyle.org.